Skip to main content

 What equipment should I avoid once I have a pacemaker?

-While most electrical appliances will not affect your pacemaker, it's recommended you avoid the following equipment as it may interfere with the pacemaker:
+It's recommended you avoid the following equipment and procedures as they may interfere with the pacemaker.

 • Magnetic bracelets and mattresses or chairs

-• Electric arc welders
+• Electric arc welders with currents over 160 amps

 • Close proximity to high power radar or electrical installations.